 It also has three engineering instruments — a communications and navigation package to "talk" with landers and rovers on the surface, an optical navigation camera to test interplanetary navigation and an experiment package to test a powerful radio band called Ka-band at Mars.
 MRO's two science facility experiments include a gravity field investigation package and accelerometers to show the structure of the Martian atmosphere.

 Before launch, NASA promised that the spacecraft would beam back information three times faster than a conventional broadband telephone connection.
 This meant that scientists would receive information faster than ever before — which would be especially important when sending back data from rovers and other spacecraft on the surface of the Red Planet.

-MRO tested out its super-speed capabilities in September, when it snapped some pictures of Earth's moon from 6 million miles (10 million kilometers) away.
+MRO launched Aug.
+12, 2005, and tested out its super-speed capabilities in September, when it snapped some pictures of Earth's moon from 6 million miles (10 million kilometers) away.
 It then sent back 75 gigabits of data to Earth, which is the equivalent of about 13 CDs of information.
 That was a record amount of data at the time.

 The spacecraft made it into Martian orbit on March 10, 2006, and began beaming back images right away while putting itself into the correct orbit.
 MRO used a technique called aerobraking — brushing against the Martian atmosphere — to adjust its orbit.
 This process saves fuel and money, but takes a lot of time.
 MRO completed the challenging maneuvers successfully in September, after six months of adjustments.

 One of MRO's first targets was the Opportunity rover.
 Opportunity, which had outlasted its 90-day mission by more than two years in October 2006, was on the edge of the Victoria crater.
 MRO sent a high-resolution picture not only showing the rover and its tracks, but also a shadow cast by the golf-cart sized vehicle on Mars.